skycoin-karl/teller/README.md

 	<img src="img/sender.svg" />
 </p>

-The **sender** handles a request once a deposit has been detected.
+The **sender** handles the request once a deposit has been detected.
 It calculates the equivalent skycoin amount to send based on the current value of `request.Currency`.
 The **sender** then gets skycoin from an exchange (using exchange api service), or from the OTC wallet.
 Then, a skycoin transaction is created (using multicoin wallet api) and injected (using multicoin wallet api).
 The `request.TxId` is filled with the skycoin transaction ID for **monitor** to watch.

 ### possible errors